With so many note taking strategies out there, how do you choose the right one for you?

 - Take partial notes – Skip words, use keywords, write incomplete sentences.
 Then immediately follow up while you still have context to make it more human-readable.

 - Take notes in context – Don’t overly rely on your default note taking strategies.
 If the meeting is a client design review using Invision, capture notes as comments in Invision.
 Or if you’re reviewing JIRA ticket progress, take notes as comments on the appropriate JIRA tickets.
 Or if you’re reviewing a Google Docs requirements document, take notes as comments on the Google Doc.
+Whatever project management software you are using.
 You get the idea!

 - Record the really important ones – If you have to lead a workshop or a large meeting with too many complexities to expect to be successful taking notes, record the audio (and/or video).
 No one besides you will ever take the time to listen to the audio, but at least you’ll have a way to reconstruct the details of into appropriate documentation later.